underpostnet/engine/cli.md

 Runs a script from the specified path.

 Arguments:
   runner-id                                The runner ID to run.
+Options: spark-template, gpu-env, tf-gpu-test, ide, monitor, tf-vae-test, deploy-job. path                                     The absolute or relative directory path where the script is located.

 Options:
-                                     spark-template, gpu-env, tf-gpu-test, ide,
-                                     monitor, tf-vae-test, deploy-job.
-  path                               The absolute or relative directory path
-                                     where the script is located.

-Options:
   --command <command-array>                Array of commands to run.
   --args <args-array>                      Array of arguments to pass to the command.
-  --dev                              Sets the development context environment
-                                     for the script.
+  --dev                                    Sets the development context environment for the script.
-  --pod-name <pod-name>              Optional: Specifies the pod name for test
+  --pod-name <pod-name>                    Optional: Specifies the pod name for test execution.
-                                     execution.
-  --volume-name <volume-name>        Optional: Specifies the volume name for
+  --volume-host-path <volume-host-path>    Optional: Specifies the volume host path for test execution.
-                                     test execution.
+  --volume-mount-path <volume-mount-path>  Optional: Specifies the volume mount path for test execution.
-  --image-name <image-name>          Optional: Specifies the image name for
+  --image-name <image-name>                Optional: Specifies the image name for test execution.
-                                     test execution.
-  --container-name <container-name>  Optional: Specifies the container name for
+  --container-name <container-name>        Optional: Specifies the container name for test execution.
-                                     test execution.
-  --namespace <namespace>            Optional: Specifies the namespace for test
+  --namespace <namespace>                  Optional: Specifies the namespace for test execution.
-                                     execution.
   -h, --help                               display help for command

 ```